Kanda09/Workshop-Godot/Initiation-Godot.md

 Understanding this game engine architecture is the key to the development of amazing games in Godot.
 We **encourage** you to look at the documentation about that: [nodes and scenes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html).

-### Create your first scene !

-Try creating you first scene and name it `player.tscn`, this scene should contains a `Node2D` as the root node.

-All the player's subnode will inherit of this node.

-### Create Player nodes
+### Create Player scene

+We will create our first scene there, when you save a scene name it `player.tscn` !

-As we said before we need a few nodes for the player to handle 2D physics or collisions.
+Also, as we said before we need a few nodes for the player to handle 2D physics or collisions.

 #### Player base node

 First, create a new player node for the player, to do so we suggest you to take a look at `CharacterBody2D`, it has everything you want :3.

-Name this base node, `Player` (It will be simpler to handle it).
+Name this node, `Player` (It will be simpler to handle it).

+The node `Player` is named *root node*, every node that you want for the player **must** be a child/sub-child of this node

 Create a child node to the node `Player` and choose a collision node (we let you figure it out which one :D), and choose a Rectangle Shape for this node.